vishnukumarkvs/notes/ccna.md

 Bus topology is replaced by Star Topology

 Star Topology
-- All devices are connected t
+- All devices are connected to a central hub
+-